virajbhartiya/RecallOS/extension/README.md

 ### Usage

 1. **Browse Normally**: Just use the web as you normally do
-2. **Automatic Capture**: RecallOS quietly captures and processes content in the background
+2. **Automatic Capture**: Cognia quietly captures and processes content in the background
 3. **Search Memories**: Use the extension popup to search your captured memories
 4. **AI Integration**: Chat with AI tools that now have access to your memory network